WordPress Training Program

 If you are in a job that requires you to add and edit WordPress websites, this section will teach you the basics.

-What is search engine optimization?
-Search Engine Optimization, or SEO, is the process of making your website come to the top of search results.
-When you create a new website, the next step is to get website visitors.
-There are three ways to do that: Option 1.
-Tell potential visitors about your website; for example,…
+In this lesson we will learn how to use Yoast for Search Engine Optimization (SEO).
+SEO is the process of making your website come to the top of search results.
+When you create a new website, the next step is to get website visitors, and the best way to do that is with SEO copywriting.

 Part 3: Create a Blogging Website